openscript-ch/gatsby-starter-dogmatism/README.md

 This is a quite opinionated Gatsby starter.
 It features:

- - Gatsby Configuration with Typescript
+ - Gatsby Configuration with Typescript using
+ - Preconfigured VSCode Development Container